SebastianWeeger/SebastianWeeger/README.md

-- 👋 Hi, I’m @SebastianWeeger
+👋 Hi, I’m @SebastianWeeger

-- 👀 I’m interested in Engineering 🚀, Programming 🖥, Science 📊, Nature 🏞, Photography 📸
+👀 I’m interested in Engineering 🚀, Programming 🖥, Science 📊, Nature 🏞 and Photography 📸
-- 🌱 I’m currently learning SharePoint, Markdown, Git...
+🌱 I’m currently learning SharePoint, Markdown, Git and of course also none programming related stuff
-- 💞️ I’m looking to collaborate on ... dunno yet
+💞️ I’m looking to collaborate on ... dunno yet

-- 📫 How to reach me ... if you know me, you probably know how 😉
+📫 How to reach me ... if you know me, you probably know how 😉